ncampanelli0/Casus-Character-Randomizer/README.md

 # Casus-Character-Randomizer
 My friend is making a tabletop RPG (named Casus).
 This is a program that generates random character stats that do not violate the ruleset in Casus.
-This program runs on the command line. to download a precompiled version, download the folder: Casus Character Creator Executable
+This program runs on the command line.

+To download a precompiled version, download the folder: Casus Character Creator Executable

 This program currently generates the following: character class